 They stood out as they queued to vote in various polling stations in Kinoo ward, Kikuyu constituency, in Kiambu County.

-Members of the Shona community of Kenya could not vote in previous elections as they had not been granted full citizenship.
+The Shona community could not vote in previous elections as they had not been granted full citizenship.

 Last year, President Uhuru Kenyatta approved and gave the 1,670 stateless Shona and 1,300 stateless persons of Rwandan descent full Kenyan citizenship to allow them to belong and also vote, a decision the UNHCR termed “a life-changing development for thousands of people”.

-The Shona were part of the over 22 million voters who turned up on Tuesday to elect the next set of leaders in a tightly contested presidential election as Deputy President William Ruto, of UDA, faces veteran opposition politician Raila Odinga, of the Azimio La Umopja One Kenya Alliance.
+The Shona were part of the over 22 million voters who turned up on August 8 to elect the next set of leaders.

-While members of the other Kenyan communities across Kiambu County woke up to eject leaders they voted in five years ago but feel they have not lived up to expectations and retaining those who have done well, for voters from the Shona community, this was a completely new experience altogether.
+While members of the other communities across Kiambu County woke up to send home leaders they feel have under-performed or retain those they feel have done well, for voters from the Shona community, this was a completely new experience.

 After 50 years of being Kenyan citizens “without identity”, the Shona cast their votes for the first time since Kenya gained independence and were just too happy to do so.